Speccery/fpga99/README.md

 Imported to github by Erik Piehl (C) 2016-04-04.
 This work is licensed under LGPL, please see the LICENSE file.

+After a long while an update 2018-05-01: now the FPGA design also implements the TMS9902 UART.

 This is very much work in progress.
 Please also checkout the wiki as I've started to put information in there, including some pictures.

 This is an FPGA design project for my TMS9995 breadboard project.
 It is a VHDL design, done in ISE 14.7 from Xilinx.
 The free version of the Xilinx tool suite is sufficient for synthesis; it's what I used.